fuyuncat/rquery/README.md

    - appendFile(content, file) : Normal function.
 Append content to a file, return 1 if successed, 0 if failed.<br />
    - eval(expr_str) : Normal function.
 Eval the input string as an expression.<br />
    - exec(expr_str) : Normal function.
 Run a system command and return the result.<br />
+   - sumall(expr1[,expr2...]) : Normal function.
+Sumarize the result of the input expressions, the parameter can be a foreach function. <br/>
+   - rcount([sideid][,fieldid][,value_expr]) : Normal function.
+Return the size of the side work data set. sideid is the id the side work, fieldid is id the field in the side work, value_expr is the value of a member.
+If no parameter is provided, it will return the number of side works; if only sideid is provided, it will return the data set size of the specified side work; if only sideid and fieldid, it will return the data set size of the specified side work; if all three parameter are provided, it will return the number of specified member value in the specified field in the data work. <br/>
+   - rmember(sideid,fieldid,seqnum) : Normal function.
+Return the member value of the specified side work, field id and sequence number. sideid is the id the side work, fieldid is id the field in the side work, seqnum is the member sequence number. if seqnum is a negtive number, it will start searching from the end of the array.<br/>
+   - rmemberid(sideid,fieldid,value_expr) : Normal function.
+Return the sequence number of the first matched member value of the specified side work and field id. sideid is the id the side work, fieldid is id the field in the side work, value_expr is the value of a member. <br/>
+   - concatcol(start,end,expr[,step,delmiter]) : Normal function (Macro function implemented).
+Concatenate multiple field expressions. $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be involved in an expression.<br/>
+   - calcol(start,end,expr[,step,operation]) : Normal function (Macro function implemented).
+Caluclate multiple field expressions. $ stands for GROUP expression when GROUP involved), # stands for field sequence, % stands for the largest field sequence ID, % can be involved in an expression.
+Operations can be SUM/AVERAGE/MAX/MIN/COUNT/UNIQUECOUNT.<br/>

    - Count(expr) : Aggregation function.
 Count the number of expr.<br />
    - Uniquecount(expr) : Aggregation function.
 Count the number of distinct expr.<br />
    - Sum(expr) : Aggregation function.
 Sum the number of expr.<br />